xye7ei/metaparse/README.md

 P_LRVal = LALR(LRVal)
 ```

-Using it is just easy:
+and simply use it for some inputs:

 ``` python
 >>> P_LRVal.interpret('abc')